sr3dna/androme/README.md

 <img src="demos/android/form.png" alt="form" />

 Flexbox layouts using Constraint chains are mostly supported within the limitations of the Android API.
 Doing things from the "left" perspective is preferred and to use single row flexbox layouts instead of floating "right".
+There is support for basic floating and there are plans to support most of the common floating techniques.

 <img src="demos/android/flexbox.png" alt="flexbox" />